-I want to thank all our coaches for their dedication to being outstanding coaches and mentors to our players.
-I also would like thank Summit’s Athletic Director Mike Carpenter and Athletic Assistant Karen Caylor for all the advice, support and help it takes to run a successful program.
-Most importantly I could not do my job without the incredible support from my wife, Kristal.
+Most importantly, I could not do my job without the incredible support from my wife, Kristal.
 Kristal has taken on the role of Director of Football Operations the past couple of seasons and has improved many aspects of our program.
 I once heard a well-known football coach say that the most important person in a football program is the wife of the Head Coach.
-They do so many things that go unrecognized but if not done, would be noticed.
-Kristal lives for the success of our players, and she can be found in her little corner of the stadium each Friday night.
+They do so much that goes unrecognized but if not done it would be noticed.
+Kristal lives for the success of our players and she can be found in her little corner of the Storm stadium every Friday night.

 GO STORM!